Leicestershire County Council

 “As with any new software contract, we were keen to ensure we received prompt, high-quality technical assistance and advice.
 This is where the relationship with Accessit has proved very strong.
 The software itself was only part of the solution we were seeking.
 Even more important to us was how well the Accessit team responded to our problems and queries.
 Essentially what we needed was a company we could trust to help us deliver our promise to our customers, and we got that with Accessit,” says Brian.

-Creative Learning Services is one of the few school library services seeing its income increasing significantly from year to year.
+Creative Learning Services is one of the few school library services increasing its income significantly from year to year.
 They attribute this to good business decisions made regarding their operating model, coupled with their strong service delivery made possible with Accessit Library.

-Overall, Creative Learning Services have been very satisfied with the value and support they’ve received from Accessit.
+Overall, Creative Learning Services at the Leicestershire County Council have been very satisfied with the value and support they’ve received from Accessit.
 Brian says, “Accessit Library has served us incredibly well over the past six years and helped us expand both our services and our customer base.”